-Artificial intelligence is changing the way we sell and purchase B2B products.
-This year promises to continue to transform the way we do business and relate to the digital landscape.
+Artificial intelligence is changing the way companies purchase and sell B2B products.
+AI promises to continue to transform the way we do business and relate to the digital landscape.

 But as thought leadership on automation and intelligence expands, the business community is growing more comfortable and optimistic about the technology.
-Over the past few years, research has demonstrated that while the AI sector will continue to face significant hurdles, the world is ready to embrace the benefits offered by AI solutions: early business adopters report lower costs, higher productivity, and more creative and fulfilled teams.
+Over the past few years, research has demonstrated that the AI sector will continue to face significant hurdles.
+The world is ready to embrace AI solutions benefits: early business adopters report higher productivity, lower costs, more creative and fulfilled teams.